Beyond Real-world Benchmark Datasets: An Empirical Study of Node Classification with GNNs: Empirical Studies

 Most studies on GNNs for node classification do not consider class size distributions in their evaluations.
 In fact, existing studies use only accuracy to evaluate the classification quality since they do not consider class size distributions.
 However, class size distributions are typically imbalanced \cite{he2009learning} in practical use cases.
 Instead of using accuracy, we use f1-macro which is suitable to equally treat major and minor classes.
 The trade-off between fairness and accuracy has been actively discussed \cite{adel2019one,delobelle2021ethical}.
 We also show experimental results regarding accuracy in the supplementary materials.

-\textbf{Detailed setup. } To investigate how largely class imbalance affects the classification performance, we conduct experiments on synthetic graphs with configured class size distributions $\rho^\text{conf}$ as follows: { \abovedisplayskip=1.mm \belowdisplayskip=1.mm
+\textbf{Detailed setup. } To investigate how largely class imbalance affects the classification performance, we conduct experiments on synthetic graphs with configured class size distributions $\rho^\text{conf}$ as follows:

-}\! where $\alpha$ indicates the size of the largest class.
-We set $\alpha\in[0.5, 0.7]$ to investigate how GNNs perform on graphs with imbalanced classes, which most existing studies ignore.
-Note that since the Cora dataset has seven classes, the classes in generated graphs are imbalanced when $\alpha=0.5, 0.7$.
-To compare these imbalanced settings with a balanced setting, we also conduct experiments with graph having completely balanced classes.
+where $\alpha$ indicates the size of the largest class.
+We set $\alpha\in[0.4,0.5,0.6,0.7]$ to investigate how GNNs perform on graphs with imbalanced classes, which most existing studies ignore.
+Note that since the Cora dataset has seven classes, the classes in generated graphs are imbalanced when $\alpha=0.4,0.5,0.6,0.7$.
+To compare these imbalanced settings with a balanced setting, we also conduct experiments with graphs having completely balanced classes.
+For the intuitive explanation, we give the visualization showing how generated graphs look like in the supplementary material.

 \textbf{Observations. } Figure~\ref{fg:class_size} shows the node classification performance, i.e., f1-macro, with various class sizes.
 No methods consistently outperform other methods across the balanced and imbalanced settings.
 In the balanced setting, the very recent method GPRGNN achieves the best f1-macro due to its high expressive capability.
-On the other hand, interestingly the simplest algorithm SGC outperforms other complicated GNN algorithms in the imbalanced settings, $\alpha=0.5, 0.7$.
+On the other hand, interestingly the simplest algorithm SGC outperforms other complicated GNN algorithms in the imbalanced settings, $\alpha=0.4,0.5,0.6,0.7$.
 A few studies \cite{wang2020network,zhao2021graphsmote,qu2021imgagn} have addressed a class imbalance problem with GNNs.
 However, they focus on typical homophilic graphs and ignore more complicated settings such as the combinations of imbalanced classes, heterophily property, and large-scale graphs.
 For example, widely used heterophilic datasets Texas, Wisconsin, and Cornell have imbalanced classes, i.e., their largest classes contain $55\%, 55\%, 47\%$ of nodes, respectively, while they all have five classes.